 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
 Matthew 7:7

-God says no to some requests because they are not according to His will or asked from wrong motives.
+God says no to some requests because they are not according to His will or asked out of wrong motives.
 But this is one prayer God will answer in the affirmative every.single.time!

 2. Discern the best day and time for meeting with God.